The reef-builder invertebrate collections gather various organisms able to create underwater reliefs on a macroscopic scale.

 The material and information have been used by researchers from all over the world, either through visits or loans, and have also been an aid to many authors of published works.

-Loans and visits are managed by the heads of the collections: http://colhelper.mnhn.fr
+Loans and visits are managed by the scientific managers of the collections: http://colhelper.mnhn.fr

 Jean-Michel Pacaud, Manager of the Typothèque of Invertebrate fossils